Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Photo: Spectrum Canada Yellow

-It was in 2017 when Mrs. CBB received her medicinal marijuana license for her health problem which meant potential pain relief for her but with a huge price tag.
+It was in 2017 when Mrs. CBB received her medicinal marijuana license for her health problem, which meant potential pain relief for her but with a huge price tag.

-She’s allowed up to 60g of either medicinal oil, dried flowers or capsules each month through an online company called Spectrum in Canada.
+She’s allowed up to 60g of either medicinal oil, dried flowers, or capsules each month through an online company called Spectrum in Canada.

-Since we quit smoking back in 2013 there was no way she was going to start smoking marijuana unless it was her only option.
+Since we quit smoking back in 2013, there was no way she was going to start smoking marijuana unless it was her only option.

-We did talk to our life insurance broker and the good thing was that it would not have impacted her insurance policy since this came after her medical.
+We did talk to our life insurance broker, and the good thing was that it would not have impacted her insurance policy since this came after her medical.

-We were honest and wanted to know but that wasn’t enough to convince her to start smoking again.
+We were honest and wanted to know, but that wasn’t enough to convince her to start smoking again.

-Over the past two years she’s mainly stuck to cannabis oil however there was a catch.
+Over the past two years, she’s mainly stuck to cannabis oil; however, there was a catch.

-There’s no one size fits all which meant that she had to try various kinds until she found a mix of THC/CBD oil that worked for her.
+There’s no one-size-fits-all, which meant that she had to try various kinds until she found a mix of THC/CBD oil that worked for her.

-After trial and error, she found that Spectrum Blue and Tweed Argyle work best for her but they come with a price tag.
+After trial and error, she found that Spectrum Blue and Tweed Argyle work best for her but come with a price tag.

-Keep in mind these prices will vary depending on who your legal supplier is and year-to-year price changes.
+Remember that these prices will vary depending on who your legal supplier is and year-to-year price changes.

 Each 5mg bottle of cannabis oil ranges in price from $50 to over $100.

-- Blue • Hybrid • THC: 10.0 mg/mL • CBD: 15.0 mg/mL costs us $90 40ml/5g plus tax plus shipping so just over $100 a week
+• Blue Hybrid THC: 10.0 mg/mL CBD: 15.0 mg/mL costs us $90 40ml/5g plus tax plus shipping, so just over $100 a week

-- Yellow • Hybrid • THC: <1 mg/mL • CBD: 20.0 mg/mL has the same costs as the Blue Cannabis oil above.
+• Yellow Hybrid THC: <1 mg/mL CBD: 20.0 mg/mL has the same costs as the Blue Cannabis oil above.

-Mrs. CBB is allowed to order up to 12 bottles of cannabis oil every month which totals approximately $1080 plus tax and shipping.
+Mrs. CBB is allowed to order up to 12 bottles of cannabis oil every month, which totals approximately $1080 plus tax and shipping.

 The idea was for her to leave behind her opioid medications and move into something natural.

-She’s seen what too many drugs have done to people and she wanted to limit what she ingests.
+She’s seen what too many drugs have done to people, and she wanted to limit what she ingests.

-It’s not the money we are thinking about though, it’s her health.
-On the other hand who has over $1000 a month to spend on medications in Canada?
+On the other hand, who has over $1000 a month to spend on medications in Canada?

-Not many people although I’m sure many of you reading this have bills as high or higher to pay for medical expenses.
+Not many people, although I’m sure many of you reading this, have bills as high or higher to pay for medical expenses.

-Sadly, my work benefits don’t include that extra although I’m looking into whether or not it is something I can include in the future.
+Sadly, my work benefits don’t include that extra, although I’m looking into whether or not it is something I can include in the future.

 That’s reasonable for us right now.